Web99-web/metaadvisor.eu/content/news/2025/12/26/trust-wallet-hacked-christmas-25122025.md

 As a result, funds could be drained without any additional confirmation from users.

+## Who first discovered the attack?

+The attack was first identified by well-known on-chain investigator **ZachXBT**, who alerted the crypto community on December 25 to suspicious fund outflows linked to the Trust Wallet Chrome extension.
+His warning triggered a rapid community response and was later confirmed by Trust Wallet.

 ## Who Was Affected — and Who Was Not?

 It is important to clarify: